ChrKroer/ExtensiveFormGames/README.md

 References
 ==========

-SequenceFormLPSolver is an implementation of the sequence form LP described in:
+`SequenceFormLPSolver` is an implementation of the sequence form linear program described in:
 Efficient Computation of Behavior Strategies.
 Bernhard von Stengel.
 In _Games and Economic Behavior_, 1996